- Writing starts with performing keyword discovery to see how many people are searching for your topic on Google

 Picking Relevant Keywords

-I used to work with a company that was optimizing to show up on Google for the term “footwear.”
+I used to work with a company that was optimized to show up on Google for the term “footwear.”
 This is because they worked in the fashion industry and footwear is an industry term.
 Normal people like you and me don’t use that term.
-Instead we call what goes on our feet, “shoes.”
+Instead, we call what goes on our feet, “shoes.”

 Here is a screenshot from Google Trends showing the huge difference between shoes vs. footwear.